 Many of these sculptures are artistic masterpieces over 300 years old and only brought out once a year.

 In most cases, the men carrying the Pasos are hidden from view by a cloth surround to give the impression that the Paso is floating in the air.

 The men carrying the Pasos are called portadores or costaleros, and their leader or the head man a capataz.

 The capataz determines how long the Paso is carried before being set down.

 As the Paso is paraded through the streets, it is followed by a band and a group of veiled women dressed in black who are referred to as the mourners.

 Good Friday, or El Viernes Santo as it is known in Spanish, is a public holiday in Spain and honors the day Jesus died on the cross.

 It is a day of fasting and repentance for sinful acts.
-With meat banned from being eaten on Good Friday, many Spaniards sit down to a meal of garlic soup and stewed cod and chickpeas.
+With meat banned from being eaten on Good Friday, many Spaniards eat the Potaje de Vigilia, a simple dish made with cod, chickpeas, and spinach.

 6 Top Places to go for Semana Santa in Spain